Zinc Fertilizer Tips for CornBy Wolf Trax

 - High pH soils tend to limit zinc uptake, too.

-- Today’s high-performance corn genetics remove up to 27% MORE ZINC than non-rootworm resistant hybrids.
+- High-performance corn genetics can remove up to 27% more zinc than non-rootworm resistant hybrids.

-If any of these factors apply to your farm, you may want to think about using zinc fertilizer for corn this spring.
+If any of these factors apply to your farm, you may want to think about using zinc fertilizer for corn.

-If your corn field needs a zinc fertilizer application, when is the best time to apply?
-Here’s what Paul Reising had to say.
+If your cornfield needs a zinc fertilizer application, when is the best time to apply?